gYunTian/Java-PSA-Backend-MultiThreadedEmail/README.md

 Before running our server application, ensure the following prerequisites are fulfilled:
 - Ensure your WAMP/MAMP server is running to allow access to the database.
-- If not done so, import the `deploy.sql` script which is located in the `server/sql` folder.
+- If not done so, import the `deploy.sql` script which is located in the `sql` folder.
 This can be done in phpmyadmin, MySQL Workbench or otherwise.
 - If not done so, ensure your local computer has the `JAVA_HOME` environment variable set to your Java SDK location.

 To run the server application, do `./mvnw spring-boot:run` or open `server-start.bat`.